svn2github/ninjafirewall/trunk/readme.txt

 * [WP+ Edition] Fixed a bug in the "Web Filter" page where the button to submit the HTML form was not visible.
 * [WP+ Edition] Updated IPv4/IPv6 GeoIP databases.
 * Minor fixes and adjustments.

+= 3.6.6 =

+* The "Statistics" page and dashboard widget will display the same values.
+Previously, the total of blocked threats displayed in the "Statistics" page was reset if the corresponding firewall log was deleted.
+* Fixed a bug in the Garbage Collector: in some cases, the firewall log was deleted a few days later than expected.
+* The Garbage Collector will still be able to run even if WP-Cron is disabled.
+* Fixed an issue introduced in WordPress 4.9.6: NinjaFirewall was not visible in the list of plugins when using WP-CLI.
+Note that if you want to enable/disable it from WP-CLI you will need to append the `--user` switch to your command (e.g., `$ wp plugin activate nfwplus --user=some_admin`).
+* Minor fixes.

+= 3.6.5 =

+* The brute-force protection will not be triggered when users click on the email confirmation link, which points to the wp-login.php script, sent by the new WordPress "Export Personal Data" feature.
+* The firewall will automatically detect if the blog runs on an old multisite installation where the main site options table is named "wp_1_options" instead of "wp_options".

+= 3.6.4 =

+* Fixed potential "session_status()" error with old PHP installations.

+= 3.6.3 =

+* Added the "Referrer-Policy" header (see "Firewall Policies > Advanced Policies > HTTP response headers").
+* Added the "418 I'm a teapot" HTTP error code (see "Firewall Options > HTTP error code to return").
+* Modified how PHP sessions were handled in order to prevent conflicts with third-party applications that may attempt to start a session without checking if one was already started (e.g., Piwik/Zend Framework, phpMyadmin).
+* Added more options to the X-XSS-Protection header; it can be set to "0", "1", "1; mode=block" or disabled (see "Firewall Policies > Advanced Policies > HTTP response headers").
+* [WP+ Edition] Updated IPv4/IPv6 GeoIP databases.
+* Minor fixes.

+= 3.6.2 =

+* Added an option to automatically delete the firewall log(s) after a period of time (see "NinjaFirewall > Firewall Log > Auto-delete log").
+* Added an option to enter the admin email address during the installation process.
+* [WP+ Edition] The "Access Control" page was split into 5 tabs: "General", "Geolocation", "IP Access Control", "URL Access Control" and "Bot Access Control".
+* [WP+ Edition] Updated IPv4/IPv6 GeoIP databases.
+* Many small fixes throughout the code: bugs, typos, contextual help corrections, various adjustments etc.

+= 3.6.1 =

+* Added "IP Anonymization" option.
+It will anonymize IP addresses in the firewall log by removing their last 3 characters.
+See "NinjaFirewall > Firewall Options > IP Anonymization".
+* Fixed a bug where the "Login Protection" wrongly applied to password protected pages.
+* Fixed a bug where the garbage collector cron job was not deleted when NinjaFirewall was disabled.
+* Added a warning that NinjaFirewall requires `unfiltered_html` capability when attempting to activate it.
+* [WP+ Edition] The "Uploads > Allow, but block scripts, ELF and system files" firewall policy was renamed to "Allow, but block dangerous files" and will also block dangerous SVG files.
+Therefore, the complete list of blocked files is now: scripts (PHP, CGI, Ruby, Python, bash/shell), C/C++ source code, binaries (MZ/PE/NE and ELF formats), system files (.htaccess, .htpasswd and PHP INI) and SVG files containing Javascript/XML events.
+* [WP+ Edition] Updated IPv4/IPv6 GeoIP databases.
+* Minor fixes.

+= v3.6 =

+* Important: We have removed the "Anti-Malware" option from NinjaFirewall.
+Instead, we have now a brand new and much better antivirus plugin: NinjaScanner.
+You can download it from wordpress.org: https://wordpress.org/plugins/ninjascanner/
+* [WP+ Edition] Fixed a bug where IPs that were whitelisted in the "Access Control" page could not connect to the REST API if its access was disabled in the "Firewall Policies".
+* [WP+ Edition] Updated IPv4/IPv6 GeoIP databases.
+* Minor fixes.